ijnek/sync/README.md

 ## Usage

-**Make sure you are in the workspace that you intend to sync to the robot.**
+**Make sure you are in the workspace that you intend to sync to the robot.** Then run,

-Then, run:

 ```sh
 /path/to/sync.sh user hostname